 At the Providence Neuroscience Center, specialists offer intensive therapy designed just for you.
-Your therapy team includes speech pathologists, dietitians, physical therapists, nurses, case managers and physiatrists.
+Your therapy team includes speech pathologists, dietitians, physical therapists, occupational therapists, nurses, case managers and physiatrists.

-We coordinate outpatient rehabilitation with St. Luke’s Rehabilitation Institute or with local therapists in your home community.
-Our specialists develop a customized care plan for you.
-You can also find a helping hand through our support groups, educational services and individual counseling.
+We coordinate outpatient and inpatient rehabilitation with Providence St. Luke’s Rehabilitation Medical Center or with local therapists in your home community.

-Once you return home, rehabilitation therapies continue through outpatient therapy programs.
+Once you return home, rehabilitation therapies continue through home health services and/or outpatient therapy programs.

 We know that the faster you’re diagnosed and treated, the better outcomes you can have.
 That’s why we’ve joined with local care providers to bring Providence world-class stroke care to rural communities when time matters most.